jakky1/webview_win_floating/README.md

 });
 ```

-There are some Windows-only API:
+# Windows and Linux only APIs

+The standalone Windows API also includes:
+* controller.setVisibility(bool): show / hide webview
 * onPageTitleChanged` callback in WinNavigationDelegate
 * onHistoryChanged` callback in WinNavigationDelegate
 * controller.openDevTools()
 * controller.dispose()
-* controller.setStatusBar(bool isEnable): show/hide [status bar](https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2settings.isstatusbarenabled)
+* controller.setStatusBar(bool isEnable): show/hide [status bar](https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2settings.isstatusbarenabled) (Windows-only)

 # TroubleShooting

+## Build Fails with MSB3073

+If your build fails with an error containing `MSB3073`, run the build command from an `Administrator` terminal.

 ## javascript 'history.back()' issue

-If javascript `history.back()` is used in your project, please remove `NavigationDelegate.onNavigationRequest()` implementation in your code, which causes the `history.back()` work incorrectly.
+If you use `history.back()` in JavaScript, remove your `NavigationDelegate.onNavigationRequest()` implementation.
+That callback can interfere with back navigation.

 # Example